 Online library instruction

-If you teach an online-only course, have an "embedded librarian" visit for a week!
+If you teach a fully-online or hybrid course, have an "embedded librarian" visit.
 We'll partner with you to provide online instruction covering library research skills.
-When you schedule this service, we'll discuss what would be most effective for your class.
+When you schedule this instructional service, we'll discuss what would be most effective for your class.
 Request online library instruction »

 Blackboard Faculty Support

-Get a helping hand with your online course from John Jay Blackboard Faculty Support.
-Email email@example.com or call 212-484-1197 (M–F, 9am–5pm) with questions about teaching and managing your Blackboard course.
-The Faculty Support team are experienced technologists and teachers.
+Get a helping hand with your online course from John Jay's Blackboard Faculty Support.
+Email firstname.lastname@example.org or call 212-484-1197 with questions about teaching and managing your Blackboard course.
 They also offer workshops, training sessions, and walk-in consultations in The New Building, room 7.65.33-36.